ethereum/execution-apis/src/engine/cancun.md

   2. `expectedBlobVersionedHashes`: `Array of DATA`, 32 Bytes - Array of expected blob versioned hashes to validate.
   3. `parentBeaconBlockRoot`: `DATA`, 32 Bytes - Root of the parent beacon block.

-Client software **MUST** return `-32602: Invalid params` error unless all parameters and their fields are provided with non-`null` values.

 #### Response

 Refer to the response for [`engine_newPayloadV2`](./shanghai.md#engine_newpayloadv2).